-Model facet Organization A Organization B Demands Good understanding.
-Demonstrated by: club actively assessing and recognizing demands of transition in youth committee meetings educating those involved in transition that parents, friends, and family new meetings Limited understanding.
-Demonstrated by: those interviewed did not highlight demands associated with transition and suggested players who cope effectively are the players they wish to keep for the senior team.
-Resources Good understanding.
-Demonstrated by: Good understanding.
-Demonstrated by: introduction of sport science support for all age group athletes parents' nights to educate mums and dads on factors associated with transition and how they may help their child move to senior sport education of coaches from transition experts to discuss resources to aid transition introduction of an education brochure given to athletes on difficulties Limited understanding.
-Demonstrated by: Limited sport science support Inited sport science support no education given to supporters on how they could help with athletic development perception that athletes who are able to move to senior sport without support are those who will be most successful Barriers they may experience moving to senior sport Good understanding.
-Demonstrated by: acknowledgement in player brochure and meeting minutes that a lack of physical and mental preparation may hinder athletes as they move to senior sport acknowledgement in player brochure and meeting minutes that a lack of support may hinder athletes as they move to senior sport Mixed understanding.
-Demonstrated by: a strong understanding of some of the barriers to successful transition, with the coaches suggesting a lack of technical knowledge may hinder athletes as they move to senior sport a limited understanding demonstrated by club as they believed coaches could undertake many of the support roles (e.g., physiological support)
+Comparison Between Organizations A and B Against Stambulova's (2003) Model st Stambulova's (2003) Model Model facet Organization A Organization B Demands Good understanding.
+Demonstrated by: • club actively assessing and recognizing demands of transition in youth committee meetings • educating those involved in transition that parents, friends, and family may put pressure on players to be successful Limited understanding.
+Demonstrated by: those interviewed did not highlight demands associated with transition and suggested players who cope effectively are the players they wish to keep for the senior team players appearing unsure of demands of transition Resources Good understanding.
+Demonstrated by: • introduction of sport science support for all age group athletes • parents' nights to educate mums and dads on factors associated with transition and how they may help their child move to senior sport • education of coaches from transition experts to discuss resources to aid transition • introduction of an education brochure given to athletes on difficulties Limited understanding.
+Demonstrated by: Imited sport science support no education given to supporters on how they could help with athletic development perception that athletes who are able to move to senior sport without support are those who will be most successful Barriers urey may experience moving to senior sport Good understanding.
+Demonstrated by: • acknowledgement in player brochure and meeting minutes that a lack of physical and mental preparation may hinder athletes as they move to senior sport • acknowledgement in player brochure and meeting minutes that a lack of support may hinder athletes as they move to senior sport Mixed understanding.
+Demonstrated by: a strong understanding of some of the barriers to successful transition, with the coaches suggesting a lack of technical knowledge may hinder athletes as they move to senior sport a limited understanding demonstrated by club as they believe coaches could undertake many of the support roles (e.g., physiological support)